BioNomad/omicsCore/docs/IntroToLinux/HPC/HPC.md

 ## Using a Module

 Now what if you want to use some package, like BLAST, SRA Toolkit, etc.?
-You'll need the following commands before running your scripts:
+You'll need the following commands to investigate/load your modules:

 Checking available modules: ```module avail```